tsj2003/image-classification-cerebrium-/README.md

     - But you can use google to search for references
 - Record videos for whole duration of doing the assessment:
     - Make sure you start screen recording before starting the assessment and submit the screen recording link after you are done with the assessment
+        - Make sure to add a a detailed walk through of the codebase you have developed
+            - Sharing implementation details
+            - Sharing how and what tests you have developed
+            - How you are passing image to banana dev and why?
+            - Explaining the documentation you have created
     - Make sure you record your self while doing the assignment, you can do this either using laptop camera or you can use mobile phone to make your video.
     - The two recordings should be easily downloadable, and should require no authentication